Last Updated : October 2, 2019

 6. How to submit a Sitemap to Google

-Once you’re happy with your sitemap and have fixed any issues, you can head over to Search Console to either submit or resubmit your sitemap.
+Once you’re happy with your sitemap and have fixed any issues, you can head over to Google Search Console for submission.

-6.1 Submitting a new XML sitemap to Google
+6.1 Submitting a new Sitemap in Search Console

-Once you submit, you’ll be able to see if there are some kinds of errors straight away such as an invalid URL.
-John Mueller has confirmed that submitted sitemaps are validated straight away.
+In Search Console head to Index > Sitemaps within the left sidebar.
+Add in the URL of your index sitemap file or the URL of an individual sitemap into the Add a New Sitemap box and press Submit.
+Once you submit, you’ll be able to see if there are some kinds of errors straight away.
+John Mueller has confirmed that submitted sitemaps are validated directly after submission.

 7. Analysis of your Sitemap in Search Console